zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 > to function value.
 The type of *`thunk-ptr`* is
 > `R(*)(BoundEntityType, Args&&...) noexcept(noex)`.

-This has a little bit to unpack her.
-At first it defines that our storage type needs to store a pointer to an object value or a pointer to a function value.
-It also defines that this object (called *`BoundEntityType`*) needs to be [trivially copyable][18].
-Addtional it defines how our function pointer (called *`thunk-ptr`*) needs to be defined, we will dig into this pointer later.
+There is a bit to unpack her.
+At first, it defines that our storage type needs to store a pointer to an object or function value.
+It also specifies that this object (called *`BoundEntityType`*) needs to be [trivially copyable][18].
+Additionally, it defines how our function pointer (called *`thunk-ptr`*) needs to be declared; we will dig into this pointer later.
 Let us start with the storage type.

-We know that we need to store either a pointer to an object value or a pointer to a function value.
-This means we need to implement a `variant` or an `union`.
-Currently we only care about objects so we only care that we can extend later with a function pointer.
+We know we need to store either a pointer to an object or a function value.
+So we must implement a `variant` or `union`.Currently, we only care about objects, so we only care that we can extend later with a function pointer.
 Now let us define our `union`:

 ```cpp